piersholt/wilhelm-docs/README.md

 *Documentation for the I/K-Bus protocol found in BMW vehicles from 1989 to 2013.*

-## Overview
+## Introduction

-The goal of this project is to create *reasonably* comprehensive documentation.
+This documentation covers the common functions of the I-Bus and K-Bus.

-Only the I/K-Bus protocol is covered.
-Secondary buses (D-Bus, P-Bus, and M-Bus) are not discussed.
+P-Bus, and M-Bus are not covered.
+D-Bus is also not discussed, although it may be added in the future.

 This is an ongoing project, and the documentation will be expanded as time allows.